Plug In Solar Panels: Will There Ever be a Tipping Point?

 Will we ever get to a point of mass adoption?

 For years now, many have pined for a plug and play solar installation.
 Something so easy and simple, you can just plug it in to any outlet and – boom! – you’ve added green energy to your home without ever even hiring a solar installer.
 Sounds incredible, but does it have wide enough appeal?
-And before we even get to mass adoption, can we get to the point where plug in solar panels are a safe, legitimate option?
+And before we even get to mass adoption, can we get to the point where plug in solar panels and solar panel kits are a safe, legitimate option?

 Why are plug in solar panels alluring?